 At St Mark's, we follow a 'Teaching for Mastery' approach across all our Mathematics.
-This approach has the premise that all children can achieve and feel successful in their Maths, and ultimately 'master' their curriculum.
-We follow set principles which underpin this approach such as using visuals, making learning coherent, engaging mathematical thinking and variation.
+This approach has the aim that all children can achieve and feel successful in their Maths, and ultimately 'master' their curriculum.
+We follow set principles which underpin this approach such as using pictorial representations, making learning coherent, promoting mathematical thinking, and being fluent in recall.